Out of the Loop: Structural Approximation of Optimisation Landscapes and non-Iterative Quantum Optimisation: Abstract

 The Quantum Approximate Optimisation Algorithm (\QAOA) is a widely studied quantum-classical iterative heuristic for combinatorial optimisation.
 While \QAOA targets problems in complexity class \NP, the classical optimisation procedure required in every iteration is itself known to be \NP-hard.
 Still, advantage over classical approaches is suspected for certain scenarios, but nature and origin of its computational power are not yet satisfactorily understood.

-By introducing means of efficiently and accurately approximating the \QAOA optimisation landscape from solution space structures, we derive a new algorithmic variant: Instead of performing an iterative quantum-classical computation for each input instance, our non-iterative method is based on a quantum circuit that is instance-independent, but problem-specific.
+By introducing means of efficiently and accurately approximating the \QAOA optimisation landscape from solution space structures, we derive a new algorithmic variant of unit-depth \QAOA for two-level Hamiltonians (including all problems in \NP): Instead of performing an iterative quantum-classical computation for each input instance, our non-iterative method is based on a quantum circuit that is instance-independent, but problem-specific.
 It matches or outperforms unit-depth \QAOA for key combinatorial problems, despite reduced computational effort.

 Our approach is based on proving a long-standing conjecture regarding instance-independent structures in \QAOA.
 By ensuring generality, we link existing empirical observations on \QAOA parameter clustering to established approaches in theoretical computer science, and provide a sound foundation for understanding the link between structural properties of solution spaces and quantum optimisation.